-Inland Empire Wrongful Termination Attorneys
+Riverside Wrongful Termination Attorneys

-Even though most employees work under an “at-will” arrangement in California, employees and employers routinely face wrongful termination lawsuits.
-Violating the terms of an employment contract or termination can lead to various claims depending on the circumstances.
-For instance, a wrongful termination action may be based on discrimination, retaliation, constructive discharge, intolerable conditions and violation of public policy.These kind of claims can result substantial litigation and damage the employer’s reputation.
 Employees who believe that they have been wrongfully terminated can seek to file a lawsuit to recover damages including punitive damages.
 While these lawsuits are difficult to navigate in the complex employment environment, they are not impossible with the right legal guidance.

-Helping Employees Fight Wrongful Termination in California
+Helping Employees File a Wrongful Termination Claim

 In the state of California, an employer can fire an employee for any reason or cause and without warning.
 Employers are protected from litigation as long as they do not break specific laws or contracts.
 For instance, the Employer may have had a substantial motivating reason for the termination apart from the alleged wrongdoing.